nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Authentication status

-**Get the status of the api key authentication status.**
+**Get the status of the API key authentication status.**
 > Format: `auth status` or `a status`

-- It will inform the user whether the user api key is entered and valid or whether the default API key is used.
+- It will inform the user whether the user API key is entered and valid or whether the default API key is used.
 - If user has entered and validated their personal key before, they will be able to view their own API key.
   Otherwise, the default API key will not be revealed to the user.